Functions#

 the mask field of the flagset instance.

-- value_get_fraction_denominator(value: Value) int #
+- value_get_fraction_denominator(value: Value) int#

 Gets the denominator of the fraction specified by

-.- Parameters:
+value.- Parameters:

 value – a GValue initialized to